 And Gnosis, the latest and fourth release of the Belgian band Saille, does exactly that.
 You really feel like moving down the hallway, beyond yonder red door and down the dreaded stairs into the reeking darkness.

 Now, Gnosis does definitely not fall into this category.
 Saille knocked exactly that additional amount of spice into their tune that the rebellious Forteresse never managed to deliver.
 Once you start on the record a delicious mélange of the ritualistic Darkend with a fair share of Dark Portrait starts to appear rapidly.

 This is about – and I quote – the “Promethean ideal and its Luciferian counterpart” no less, by Loki.
 And that is interesting: For this fourth album the band decided to go a different, deeper and darker route, away from their penchant for Cthulhu infested tales.
 In addition, the band now comes as a five-piece.
 The founding member Dries Gaerdelen left the band and is now seemingly employed in the booking office.

-This is also when one of the main strengths of Gnosis and the new Saille comes to the forefront.
-Their tracks are constructed with pretty genial artifice, mixing their rough Black Metal shenanigans with acoustics, rappy clear vocals and atmospheric interludes at times.
+Their tracks build around pretty genial artifice.
+Mixing their rough Black Metal shenanigans with acoustics, rappy clear vocals and atmospheric interludes at times.
 And this keeps the interest going, unlike the aforementioned droners that just try to beat you into the dust.

 Now, towards the end the album loses some steam, if we can call it that.
 Or just crunch not delivered at blue flame level heat anymore.
 To our good fortune, Saille redeem themselves with the last track 1904 Era Vulgaris that pulls out the stops once more before our ears can finally rest.

 In conclusion, Gnosis delivers a sturdy and epic piece of red-hot Black Metal to your earphones.
-The album convinces with a re-imagined down in the pit Black Metal concoction they manage to keep alive with the skilful inclusion of acoustics, classical and wind instruments, plus a sprinkle of clear voice rap-like interludes.
-For lovers of the genre, this is a pretty cool piece of metal.
-I guarantee, you won’t get bored.
-Go for it.
+The album convinces with a re-imagined down in the pit Black Metal concoction they manage to keep alive with the skillful inclusion of acoustics, classical and wind instruments, plus a sprinkle of clear voice rap-like interludes.
+It is, as if the band re-invented the Northern way of Black Metal all over again.

-The record will release by mid March 2017.
+The record released mid March 2017.